List of Jurassic Park (franchise) characters: Dr. Lewis Dodgson

+In season 4, Kenji blackmails Dodgson by threatening to expose his crimes to the media to get him to lead Kenji and Sammy to Bumpy.
+In a rare moment of open honesty, Dodgson explains to Kenji that he sees his work as a scientific Fountain of Youth aimed at bettering the world.
+Although Dodgson's innovations have made things better in smaller ways -- which includes a deal with Sammy's family ranch -- no matter how big or small the innovation is, it's never enough for Dodgson who sneers at people like Kenji who Dodgson sees as attacking him for the few mistakes he's made on the road to greatness simply because Dodgson has the audacity to have vision.
+Dodgson betrays the two in an attempt to get rid of them rather than actually leading Kenji and Sammy to Bumpy.
+At the same time, the others sneak into Biosyn and confront a remorseful Henry Wu.
+Wu explains that he had intended to train the dinosaurs for search and rescue, but Dodgson had twisted his research to create the assassin dinosaurs.
+With the help of Wu, the Nublar Six destroy Biosyn's research into weaponizing dinosaurs, putting an end to it.
+While trying to escape from Biosyn, Darius sees Dodgson boarding a hyperloop on a security camera.
+Shortly thereafter, the power goes out, and Dodgson is devoured by a Dilophosaurus pack that had entered the hyperloop tunnel in pursuit of Ben and Kenji.

 In Dominion, Dodgson has worked his way up to become CEO of Biosyn Genetics.
 With dinosaurs now roaming among humans, Dodgson led Biosyn in capturing dinosaurs and placing them in a sanctuary at the company's headquarters in Italy's Dolomites mountain range.
 The company conducts research on the dinosaurs to potentially advance medical research.
 Dodgson has also taken to keeping the shaving cream canister that he gave to Nedry in his office on his trophy shelf.

 In the film, it brings Dodgson closer to his literary counterpart from Michael Crichton's novel The Lost World as a murderous white-collar criminal, as he attempts to kill the protagonists who try to stop him, and human remains were found under his facility in abandoned mines nested by Dimetrodons.
 He is publicly seen as an awkward but inspiring leader with his appeal helping Biosyn recruit several idealistic young people under his employ.
 However, he is secretly still nefarious and business-minded, having hired Henry Wu to engineer a breed of transgenic locusts that consume the crops of rival companies and Soyona Santos to serve as a criminal liaison to the black markets and for other off-the-books activities.
 In an extended scene, revealed that the locusts initially designed to spread genetic modifications on crops to give them defenses against diseases, harsh climates, and pests.
 After the experiments failed, instead of destroying the locusts, Dodgson decided to use them to eliminate rival crops.